The logo for Lawn.com.au

 Also known as cilantro, this versatile herb is easy to grow and can thrive in both humid and dry climates.

-• Like most winter plants, coriander doesn’t like to have its roots wet.
+Like most plants that grow in winter, coriander doesn’t like to have its roots wet.
 Make sure to plant it in well-drained soil.

 Mint